manang/internet-drafts/draft-auge-dmm-hicn-mobility.md

 observed in previous use case and besides the frequency of mobility from one network access to the other.

-Example of live video streaming edge to edge in MWC'16 demo ?

 ## Bandwidth aggregation with consumer multihoming